-Sterling and Six believes that sustainability is not just a design decision but a lifestyle that requires disciplined practice for the sake of future design.
-The ways in which SAS practices sustainability begin in philosophy, extend all the way through design, manufacturing, management of waste, and rely on experimentation and creative thinking.
+Sustainability is not just a design decision but a lifestyle that requires disciplined practice for the sake of future design.
+The ways in which SAS practices sustainability begin in philosophy, extend all the way through manufacturing and management of waste, and rely on experimentation and creative thinking.

-Sourcing of materials is determined on a project by project basis and always sourced from local distributors.
+Determined on a project by project basis and always sourced from local distributors

-Reclaiming lumber post-consumer is a way in which Sterling and Six reduces its impact on deforestation.
+We reduce negative impacts on forests by reclaiming post-consumer lumber.
 Recycled wood lends itself to a certain aesthetic and is not always appropriate for every project.
 The FSC (Forest Stewardship Council) guidelines are the only regulations accepted in LEED construction, and working with the lumber yards that follow these rules is the best way to ensure socially and environmentally responsible methods of sourcing lumber in the United States.

 The industry for sustainable leather sourcing is small, but quickly growing.
-Products that Sterling and Six are researching and experimenting with include leather made from pineapple leaves, recycled fabric, and "accidental fur and leather".
-Accidental fur and leather from Peacefur are salvaged from animals hit by cars in the northeastern United States.
+We are currently researching and experimenting with leather alternatives made from pineapple leaves, recycled fabric, and "accidental leather".
+Accidental fur and leather from Peace Fur are salvaged from animals hit by cars in the northeastern United States.
 These innovations are steps in the right direction for creating leathers and fabrics that leave a lower carbon footprint and give each piece a unique story.

-SAS uses plant-derived fabrics and upholstery materials in an effort to remove livestock agriculture from our supply chain.
-For cushions, materials like natural latex, wood wool, and burlap are used to achieve different profiles and support, opposed to synthetic foams and plastics which require an unsustainable carbon footprint to produce and dispose of.
+We use plant-derived fabrics and upholstery materials in an effort to remove livestock agriculture from our supply chain.
+For cushions, we use materials like natural latex, wood wool, and burlap to achieve different profiles and support, instead of synthetic foams and plastics which require an unsustainable carbon footprint to produce and dispose of.

-Sterling and Six recycles 100% of its post-consumer paper, plastic, and metal products.
+We recycle 100% of our post-consumer paper, plastic and metal products.